IDA and common Python issues

 PATH), however we recommend using

-(“All Users” option) so it does not conflict with the
+(“All Users” option) so that it does not conflict with the 32-bit install.

 Before uninstalling IDA, check that you still have the original installer.
 If necessary, you can